docsforadobe/after-effects-scripting-guide/docs/introduction/overview.md

 The After Effects object model is composed of a project, items, compositions, layers, and render queue items.
 Each object has its own special attributes, and every object in an After Effects project has its own identity (although not all are accessible to scripting).
 You should be familiar with the After Effects object model in order to create scripts.

-#### NOTE
-JavaScript objects normally referred to as “properties” are consistently called “attributes” in this guide, to avoid confusion with After Effects’ own definition of a property (an animatable value of an effect, mask, or transform within an individual layer).
+?> **Note:** JavaScript objects normally referred to as "properties" are consistently called "attributes" in this guide, to avoid confusion with After Effects' own definition of a property (an animatable value of an effect, mask, or transform within an individual layer).

 Nearly all of what scripting can accomplish replicates what can be done by means of the After Effects graphical user interface.
 A thorough knowledge of the application itself and its graphical user interface is essential to understanding how to use scripting in After Effects.